box/developer.box.com/content/guides/authentication/user-types/app-users.md

 - Vendor Portals: Content distribution sites for companies to provide materials including marketing collateral, price lists, product information, sales agreements or contracts, and other documents to vendors.
-Box's groups and permission model allow for companies to quickly and easily organize content for partners based on partner criteria and/or tier.
+Box's groups and permission model allow for companies to organize content for partners based on partner criteria and/or tier.
 - Branded Customer Facing Applications: The ability to create App Users on behalf of an end-user allows companies to build seamless customer-facing features such as permissions, auditing, and reporting.
 This is particularly valuable for regulated industries such as Financial Services and Healthcare.
- Moreover, user-based data from our user-reporting capabilities allows developers to leverage analytics tools to better understand user behavior.
+ Moreover, user-based data from our user-reporting capabilities allows developers to leverage analytic tools to better understand user behavior.

 ## Benefits & Concerns

 - Actions can be fully audited through user activity report and events endpoint

-## Acceess
+## Access

 App users are accessible via the Users & Groups tab of the Admin Console.
 To filter for these users, use the view options button > Role > App Users.